dmd-program/dmd-300-sp17/design-project-2/project-2-documentation.md

 #### Submission details:

-Upload the PDF document to the canvas assignment by the due date and time listed.
+1. Upload the PDF document to the canvas assignment by the deadline.
+2. Upload PDF to production blog by the deadline.